 Wipe down tray tables, armrests, and anything else you want to quickly disinfect on your travels.
 I also use these to give my suitcase a good wipe down when I get home so it’s sparkly clean and ready for my next trip.

 This bad boy will charge your phone 7 times faster than a normal charger and the sleek, compact design will fit in even the smallest bag.
 I also make sure to always travel with a compact set of international travel adapters so I’m never without a charge.

 $59 – Linked Here – Anker

-In addition to the products mentioned, I always travel with a water bottle, gum, snacks, a comfy sleep mask, something good to read, and this No Jet Lag Remedy.
+In addition to the products mentioned, I always travel with a water bottle, gum, snacks, and something good to read.

 Photography Credit: Vivian Johnson